Break My Heart (Dua Lipa song): Background and production

-The accompanying music video for "Break My Heart" premiered via YouTube on 26 March 2020.
+The accompanying music video for "Break My Heart" premiered via YouTube on the day after the song's release.
 It was directed by Henry Scholfield, who also directed Lipa's videos for "Lost in Your Light", "New Rules" (both 2017), and "IDGAF" (2018).
 The visual was shot in Bulgaria in January 2020 over the course of three days.
 It features slide clips that were inspired by the 1990s as well as a colour palette from the early works of Pedro Almodóvar and iridescent landscapes from Japanese hotels.
 During filming for the video, Lipa had a case of the flu.
 For creation of it, VFX, wire work, and a tilting set were used.
 The sets for the music video were built across three stages and designed by Mark Connell.

 Synopsis

 The music video begins with Lipa jumping on cars and walking through a traffic-jammed city block, while wearing a red jacket and black pants.
 The passengers in the cars are couples going through different parts of a relationship, with some kissing and some arguing.
 As she walks, one of the cars turns into a toy car being played with by a child outside of a man's vibrant, futuristic apartment.
 Lipa is then seen wearing a purple cardigan, black tights, white shoes and a skirt of the same colour.
 She walks into the man's apartment, struggling to maintain her balance in the apartment.
 This is a metaphor for Lipa being uncertain about whether her feelings are being reciprocated.
-After the scene, the apartment turns into a model boat on display in a neon-lit club, that tips to signify their relationship has taken a turn for the worst.
+After the scene, the apartment turns into a model boat on display in a neon-lit club, that tips to signify their relationship has taken a turn for the worse.
 In the club, Lipa observes various couples going through issues.
 She starts to dance on a disco floor in the middle of the restaurant before a wall explodes and she is sucked out.

 Lipa lands on an airplane seat, followed by her getting up on the plane and walking to the back before it breaks in two.
 Lipa wears a pink wool jacket, and skirt with black lining, over a black shirt.
 She then begins to dance on the end of the plane before a life raft explodes on her, leading to Lipa waking up in a bed with a confused partner.
 She is seen wearing a pink Bambi wool sweater with white pants.
 Lipa runs scared into the bathroom, picking up her shoes, and beds with other men begin cycling through in the background.
 She then falls into the bathtub, which turns into a frothy pink martini that one of Lipa's backup dancers is holding while she dances on a bar couch.
 Lipa wears a Mirror Palais cropped red shirt and red and white checked tweed mini skirt.
-The music video concludes by looking at all the previous scenes and undoing some of the transitions, before Lipa blows a bubble sitting on a car from the first scene.
+The music video concludes by looking at all the previous scenes and undoing some of the transitions, before Lipa blows a bubble gum sitting on a car from the first scene.